Uncharted co-creator Amy Hennig to get highest GDC honor

 In Montreal in 2015, she talked about the Uncharted series as a “love letter to the classic pulp adventure genre.”
 The aim was to recapture the fun, charm, adventure, and romance of the genre of movies, books, and comics.
 They drew from a lot of sources.

-One of the obscure ones was a 1942 film, Sullivan’s Travels.
+One of the obscure ones was a 1942 film Sullivan’s Travels.
 It’s about a Hollywood director who is fed up with churning out lightweight comedies and yearns to make a socially relevant film about the sorrows of humanity.
 It’s no coincidence that Victor Sullivan, one of the key figures in the Uncharted series, shares a last name with John Sullivan from the old film.
-Preston Sturges, director of the film and its writer, wrote the story of the film as a plea to fellow movie makers “not to abandon the fun in favor of the message.”
+Preston Sturges, director of the film and its writer, wrote the story as a plea for fellow movie makers to “not to abandon the fun in favor of the message.”
 He was saying the directors were getting a little too “deep dish and they ought to leave the preaching to the preachers,” Hennig said.

 Sullivan has one comic misadventure after another.
 Then the film takes a dark turn.
 Bit by bit, Sullivan loses everything, except his ability to laugh.
 He realizes his greatest gift as a film maker is to make people laugh.
 The film was criticized as a comedy that got too serious and as a tragedy that was too funny.